 The most effective way is to shop with a goal in mind.
 I hate shopping lists and I hope my wife never reads this, but they are effective.
 Anything that is not on that list can only be bought 24 hours later.
 If it did not make the list, to begin with, not having it, did not make you miss it.

-6) They don’t know the Joneses
+6) The FI RE community doesn’t know the Joneses

 Every workplace has that guy who drives the latest Porsche, only to replace it with the latest BMW.
 Then revert back to another Porsche, because he did not like the BMW as much.
 If you think I pulled this example out of my ass, guess again.
 When evaluating your lifestyle choices against other people’s, remember that what is important to them is not necessarily important to you.
 Spend money on what you value.